Projective geodesic extensions by conformal modifications in nonholonomic mechanics: Introduction

 We have already mentioned that some of the well-known examples of Chaplygin systems possess the $\varphi$-simplicity property.
 In Section~\ref{pges}, we investigate the relation between this property and our condition $(A')$, first at the level of the full configuration space $Q$.
-We use the examples to demonstrate that the class of conformal geodesic extensions is meaningful: the method of first integrals leads to conformal geodesic extensions, that are more general than those that can be obtained through the $\varphi$-simplicity of the system.
+We use the examples to demonstrate that the class of conformal geodesic extensions is meaningful: The metrics we had found in Section \ref{firstmodpar} lead to conformal geodesic extensions, that are more general than those that can be obtained through the $\varphi$-simplicity of the system.

 Because $\varphi$-simplicity is essentially related to Hamiltonian reparametrization of the reduced equations, we reduce our condition $(A')$ to the quotient space (Lemma~\ref{inv}).
 We then show in Proposition~\ref{lem:equiv} (and in its special case, Corollary~\ref{lem5}) that we can give an equivalent characterization of our condition $(A')$ that is very reminiscent to (but more general than) the one that can be given for $\varphi$-simplicity (in Proposition~\ref{phi-simpl}).
 Next, we see that the $\varphi$-simplicity property is only a sufficient condition for the existence of a conformal geodesic extension, and we characterize the obstruction in Proposition~\ref{prop5}.